Battle of Sondani: Result

-A confederacy of Indian rulers led by Yashodharman, and possibly even supported by the Gupta King Narasimhagupta, decisively defeated the Hunnic armies at Sondani in 528 CE.
+The Hunas were ultimately defeated by a coalition of Indian rulers that included an Indian king Yasodharman and the Gupta emperor, Narasimhagupta.
+They defeated a Huna army and their ruler Mihirakula in 528 CE and drove them out of India.

 This resulted in the loss of Alchon possessions in the Punjab and north India by 542.
 The Sondani inscription in Sondani, near Mandsaur, records the submission by the Hunas, and claims that Yasodharman had rescued the earth from rude and cruel kings, and that he "had bent the head of Mihirakula".
 In a part of the Sondani inscription Yasodharman thus praises himself for having defeated king Mihirakula: